-Putting pen to paper—or logging meals and snacks digitally—can help improve your chance of keeping the weight off, says a study in the journal Obesity: Researchers found that obese women who consistently and frequently tracked their food intake were more likely to have long-term success managing their weight.
+Putting pen to paper—or logging meals and snacks in our WW app—can help improve your chance of keeping the weight off, says a study in the journal Obesity.
+Researchers found that women with obesity who consistently and frequently tracked their food intake were more likely to have long-term success managing their weight.

 Find a food-tracking method that works for you.
 Some people prefer to track what they eat after every meal or snack while others choose to write down what they’ll eat for each meal at the start of the day so they have a plan to follow from breakfast until dinner.
 And there’s no need to stick to words.
 Get creative!
-If you’d prefer to illustrate your meals in a journal or take food photos and post them on Instagram, go for it!
+If you’d prefer to take food photos and post them on Instagram, go for it!

 A little balloons and confetti never hurt anyone, so break it all out and celebrate the milestones you’re proud of by rewarding yourself.
-Finished your first 5K?
+Finished your first 5K run?
 Reward time!
-Lost the first 10 pounds?
+Lost the first 5kg?
 Reward!
 Get off your cholesterol meds?
-Cash in!
+Reward!

 “It’s best to focus on rewards that are consistent with your goals,” Grupski says.
-“So, if you are working on eating healthier to feel better, reward yourself with a month's subscription to a meal delivery service, not ice cream.”
-Keep in mind that rewards don’t need to cost you a penny.
+“So if you are working on eating healthier to feel better, reward yourself with a month's subscription to a meal delivery service, not ice cream.”
+Keep in mind that rewards don’t need to cost you anything.
 Even just checking off your daily workout on a calendar can be hugely rewarding, Grupski says.
 “It's satisfying to see a bunch of check marks in a row!”

 Treating yourself with kindness and acceptance instead of judgement and criticism can go a long way when it comes to staying motivated on your weight-loss journey.
 That’s because self-compassion encourages you to be kind to yourself during challenging times, Grupski says.
 Say you eat something unplanned or notice the number on the scale goes up.
 Someone who practices self-compassion may be able to accept what happened and get right back on track.

 Struggling to be kind to yourself?
-Try this: Imagine that a close friend feels bad about themself or is struggling in some other way.
+Try this: imagine that a close friend feels bad about themselves or is struggling in some other way.
 What would you say to them?
 Now treat yourself like a friend and repeat those words to yourself.

 Small weight gains are bound to happen, but they don’t have to kill your weight-loss motivation.
 It’s all about how you respond to these setbacks.
 Let’s say your weight goes up.
 You could become discouraged, lose confidence in yourself, and give up entirely.
 But research shows that if you have an action plan at the ready, you can pick right back up, Grupski says.
 You could, for example, plan three healthy meals for the week ahead.

 “Motivation isn’t really a personal characteristic,” Pagoto says, insisting that you shouldn’t blame yourself for a lack of motivation.
 “It’s not about your personal inner strength.
 It’s often about your environment.”
-In other words, the open box of cookies on your kitchen counter could be the culprit.
+In other words, the open box of biscuits on your kitchen bench could be the culprit.

 To get over weight-loss motivation blockades, zero in on environmental changes you can make.
-You could, for example, stow your kitchen counter cookies out of sight, or place a small fruit bowl on your desk so you have something nutritious to eat at arm’s reach during the workday.
+You could, for example, stow your biscuits out of sight, or place a small fruit bowl on your desk so you have something nutritious to eat at arm’s reach during the workday.

 As your weight-loss journey progresses, make a point to appreciate your body.
 “It can help to focus on activities that make us feel capable and strong, and to think about what we truly appreciate about our bodies,” Grupski says.
 For example, even if you don’t love how your arms look in the mirror, you can focus on the fact that they allow you to scoop your kids up into big bear hugs.
 To help prevent weight-loss motivation levels from dipping, get into the habit of noting what your body is capable of on a regular basis—perhaps each morning as you brush your teeth or while you stretch at the end of your workouts.
 It’s one more motivating reminder that this journey is about so much more than your weight.